jlingford/personal-website/content/blog/colabfold-hpc-ssh-howto.md

 getting better because it's free (ignoring your power bill) and you're not relying on Google's fickle GPU allocation system.
 However, this still isn't ideal for myself and most people, who only have a standard laptop GPU available (I have a NVIDIA GeForce GTX 1650 Ti running on my Dell XPS 17 9700).
-These sorts of GPUs aren't powerful enough to run Alphafold/ColabFold in a reasonable amount of time and will likely most of your day depending on the size of the protein sequence submitted.
+These sorts of GPUs aren't powerful enough to run AlphaFold/ColabFold in a reasonable amount of time and will likely most of your day depending on the size of the protein sequence submitted.
-It's best to stick with higher end GPUs common in machine learning work, like NVIDIA's A40, T4, and better still, the A100, which will run Alhafold/ColabFold in a couple of hours to minutes (depending on the GPU, sequence length, sequence complexity, and other parameters of course).
+It's best to stick with higher end GPUs common in machine learning work, like NVIDIA's A40, T4, and better still, the A100, which will run AlphaFold/ColabFold in a couple of hours to minutes (depending on the GPU, sequence length, sequence complexity, and other parameters of course).

 ### A solution (for some)

-The solution I've found that works best for myself is running ColabFold on my university high performance computing (HPC) cluster which I have access to (Monash Uni's Massive M3 cluster).
+The solution I've found that works best for myself is running ColabFold on my university high performance computing (HPC) cluster that I have access to (Monash Uni's Massive M3 cluster).
 Of course, not everyone has access to a HPC, but I assume that if you're running AlphaFold a lot, there's a good chance you're a researcher at a university to begin with, so that makes you the target audience of this blog post!
 Most universities have a HPC that will grant